Vyonavee/Plp-Portfolio-Hackathon/README.md

 Click on the "View My Work" button to explore my projects.
 Use the "Get In Touch" button to send me a message via the contact form.
 Deployment
-This portfolio is hosted on [GitHub Pages] for easy access.
+This portfolio is hosted on (https://vercel.com/vyona-njeris-projects/plp-portfolio-hackathon) for easy access.
 You can view the live version of the project by visiting the link.

 ## Quality & Best Practices